ropensci/roweb3/content/blog/2026-03-25-r-universe-bioc/index.md

 This collaboration reflects a core principle of R-universe as an R Consortium Infrastructure Steering Committee (ISC) top-level project: supporting reviewed package repositories such as rOpenSci and Bioconductor, and providing modern, open, and reusable infrastructure that strengthens the broader R ecosystem.

-## A Shared Mission: Tooling for Managed Repositories
+## A shared mission: Tooling for managed repositories

 R-universe was designed as a next-generation package distribution and build system for R. It provides: